-It is important to note that a fax machine cannot automatically determine this information from simply plugging the fax line into it.
+A fax machine cannot automatically determine this information from plugging the fax line into it.
 It needs to be manually entered.

 In many cases, a fax machine will be moved or sold, and the new operator will plug it in and start using it with the older header information.
 Always update the header information on a fax machine whenever it is moved or relocated (and delete it when selling one that you own).

 Set up Dual Ring Receive (optional, only for phone lines with dual ring)